 When a patient presents in the office with cardiac chest pain or is in rapid ventricular response from atrial fibrillation, physicians have the option of referring to the CDAc, instead of sending the patient to the emergency room.
 "As soon as I call the CDAc, there’s a doctor at the other end of the line to provide advice right away.
 I can then fax over the patient's EKG or other records and get feedback on next steps.
 This is such an efficient service and a great resource for my patients," said PCP Nicolas Nguyen, MD.

 In most cases, referring physicians will be instructed to send their patient directly to the CDAc, located on BIDMC's West Campus.
 "As soon as the call comes in, we alert our staff that a patient is on the way," explains CDAc Director Michael Gavin, MD, MPH.
 "The patient is seen by the cardiologist right away, and tests can be administered right within the unit, including labs, echocardiography and cardiac stress tests."

 Following the patient's CDAc visit, the cardiologist sends results to the PCP, including results from any tests that were performed, including echocardiography and cardiac stress tests.
-"Notes are generally compiled within 24 hours and are available electronically to doctors through OMR," adds Gavin.
+"Notes are available same day to providers through OMR," adds Gavin.